turtl/www/docs/architecture.md

 Sharing allows you to collaborate on a board with someone else.
 The general idea is this: each note has a unique key that decrypts it.
-This key is encrypted with the key of any board the note is in, and this encrypted key is stored in the note's data.
-So if you have an encrypted note, and you have the key of a board that note is in, you can decrypt the note.
+This key is encrypted with the key of any space the note is in, and this encrypted key is stored in the note's data.
+So if you have an encrypted note, and you have the key of a space that note is in, you can decrypt the note.
 Giving each object in Turtl a unique key allows sharing only specific data with any set of people without compromising the master key of your account.

-Sharing is done only on a board basis.
+Sharing is done only on a space basis.
 You cannot share single notes.
-You can, however, put a single note into a board and share that board.
+You can, however, put a single note into a space and share that space.

 ## Syncing